 Wainuiomata Dams

-Wainuiomata was once the primary source of water for much of the Wellington region but has since been scaled back to provide around 15-20% of the supply using five weirs.
-While there are no functioning dams in Wainuiomata today, historically, there were two key dams during its peak water supply era, and there was also a proposed dam that was never constructed.
+Wainuiomata was once the primary source of water for much of the Wellington region but has since been scaled back to provide around 15-20% of the supply using five weir intakes.
+While there are no functioning dams in Wainuiomata today, historically, there were two key dams during its peak water supply era, along with a proposed dam that was never built.

 Lower Dam